131 views 15 mins 8 comments

 3. Business Purpose: SBA 7a loans can be used for a variety of business purposes, such as working capital, equipment purchases, and real estate acquisition.
 However, the loan must be used for a "sound business purpose," as defined by the SBA.

 4. Credit Score: SBA 7a loans are credit-based, so your personal and business credit scores will be taken into consideration during the application process.
-While there is no minimum credit score requirement, a good credit score can increase your chances of approval and may result in more favorable loan terms.
+While there is no minimum credit score requirement, a good credit score can increase your chances of approval and may result in more favourable loan terms.

 5. Collateral: SBA 7a loans typically require collateral, such as real estate or equipment, to secure the loan.
 However, the SBA will not decline a loan application solely because of a lack of collateral.

 6. Personal Guarantee: The SBA requires that all owners with a 20% or more stake in the business provide a personal guarantee for the loan.
-This means that if the business defaults on the loan, the owner's personal assets may be used to repay the loan.
+This means that if the business defaults on the loan, the owner's assets may be used to repay the loan.

 SBA 7a Loan Rates